Kenny Mason: Musical career

-In 2014, Kenny Mason formed a group called House 9 with his friends, where they released mixtapes TvDinner, The Super Tape, The Big 9 Theory, on SoundCloud between 2014 and 2016.
-Mason described these mixtapes as "That was me trying to teach myself how to make beats for [me and] my homeboys, and figure out how to work Auto-Tune, how to record and make art at the same time.
-It's the definition of experimental."
+In 2014, Kenny Mason formed the collective House 9 with friends, releasing the mixtapes TvDinner, The Super Tape, and The Big 9 Theory on SoundCloud between 2014 and 2016.
+He later described that era as a period of creative self-education: "That was me trying to teach myself how to make beats for me and my homeboys, and figure out how to work Auto-Tune, how to record and make art at the same time.
+It’s the definition of experimental".
+The House 9 years laid the groundwork for his hands-on approach and evolving sound.